-- Infants who were born prematurely or with low birth weight or whose mothers had iron deficiency in pregnancy. - Children with feeding difficulties or restricted diets or those who consume large amounts of cow's milk instead of food. - Vegetarians and vegans the iron from plant based foods is not as easily absorbed. - Adolescents with heavy menstrual bleeding can have reduced stores of iron. - People who have gut disorders (such as coeliac disease or inflammatory bowel disease).
+- Infants born prematurely / with low birth weight or whose mothers was iron deficient in pregnancy. - Children with feeding difficulties or restricted diets or those who consume large amounts of cow's milk instead of food. - Vegetarians and vegans need to ensure their diets contain good amounts of iron rich foods as the iron from eggs, dairy and plant based foods is not as easily absorbed - Adolescents with heavy menstrual bleeding can have reduced stores of iron. - People who have gut disorders (such as coeliac disease or inflammatory bowel disease).